Céline Haytayan

 Céline Haytayan is a Canadian politician, who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
-She represents the riding of Laval-des-Rapides as a member of the Coalition Avenir Québec.
+She represented the riding of Laval-des-Rapides as a member of the Coalition Avenir Québec (CAQ).

+She supported Christine Fréchette to become the next leader of the CAQ following the resignation of Francois Legault.
+She did not seek re-election in the 2026 general election.